Meet the Aresty Research Center Staff

 Joan Whalen, Assistant Director, works closely with undergraduates and faculty and manages many programs at the Center.
 Ms. Whalen has served Rutgers for fourteen years, initially in the Graduate School of Education where she developed graduate-level academic courses, workshops on pedagogy, and team-building activities for educators and educational leaders in New Jersey.
 She has been at the core of the Aresty Research Center's programs and activities for the last eight years and is responsible for many of the day to day operations of the Center.

-Katie Pyott, Program Coordinator, received her Masters in Higher Education Administration from the University of Pennsylvania.
+Katie Pyott, Senior Program Coordinator, received her Masters in Higher Education Administration from the University of Pennsylvania.
 Katie has worked extensively with undergraduate students, first as the General Manager of Penn Student Agencies at UPenn, and later as the Education Associate and University Liaison for the State Theatre (New Brunswick).
 Katie also coordinated an international fellowship program for scholars and writers at the New York Public Library.
 She serves as the primary point of contact for students and faculty participants in the Aresty Center's programs, and drives many of the Center's marketing and social media efforts.